dewball345/ear.js/README.md

 3. Ear.js is very flexible; it only gives you what you need to have(the final inference data), and from that you can use it in many ways

 ## Realtime?
-On a relatively high end PC performance was about 12 fps, so I am not sure how realtime it is exactly.
-Further testing will be done and this notice will be updated.
+On a relatively high end PC performance was about 15 fps.
+Please test your fps on your device using the web demo.

 ## Demo
 * Demo with code on [Glitch](https://glitch.com/edit/#!/field-inexpensive-fright)